dgonzo27/py-iot-utils/docs/public/static/changelog/iotStorageClient.md

 - Copy a file from a URL to a path inside the storage account

+- Generate SAS URL for a file inside the storage account

 ### 1.1.2 (08/08/2022)

 - Official Documentation site